Mynydd Eilian: Physical geography

 Mynydd Eilian, after the Mynydd Bodafon, is the second-highest hill of the Isle of Anglesey.
 The hill is located close to the NE extremity of Anglesey, and overlooks Llaneilian and the Point Lynas (Trwyn Eilian).
 Because of its topographic prominence is classified as a HuMP.
 With the Parys Mountain is a visual landmark of the nearby area.
-South of the Mynydd Eilian stands a lower hill named "Mynydd Nebo", where is located a couple of telecomunication masts.
+South of the Mynydd Eilian stands a lower hill named "Mynydd Nebo", where is located a couple of telecommunication masts.

 History

 An archeologic site named Llys Caswallon, located some hundred metres E of the hilltop, was studied in the 2010s.
 Some clues lead to identify it as a prehistoric enclosure.